Is Gravity Forms not sending email from your site?

 If you have any other issues using WP Mail SMTP with Gravity Forms, you can file a support ticket now if you have a paid license.
 Users of the free version of WP Mail SMTP can get help on the WordPress.org forums.

 Are you still seeing contact form emails going to your spam folder?
-You’ll want to make sure that your DNS records are set up correctly for your new email provider.
+You’ll want to make sure that your DNS records are set up correctly for your new email provider and that your email domain name is verified.